nuvibit/nuvibit.com/content/english/solutions/ntc/_index.md

 {{</table>}}
 <br><br>

-## AWS Foundation / Landing Zone Comparison
+## AWS Landing Zone / Foundation Comparison
-<br>An AWS Foundation / Landing Zone refers to a well-architected, pre-configured environment that serves as a foundation for deploying and managing workloads in the AWS cloud.
+<br>An AWS Landing Zone / Foundation refers to a well-architected, pre-configured environment that serves as a foundation for deploying and managing workloads in the AWS cloud.
 It provides a set of best practices and architectural patterns to ensure consistency, security, and scalability across your AWS infrastructure.
 It helps organizations establish a standardized and secure baseline setup, reducing the time and effort required for initial infrastructure deployment.

-There are several solutions for deploying a ready-to-use AWS Foundation / Landing Zone.
+There are several solutions for deploying a ready-to-use AWS Landing Zone / Foundation.
 Each solution offers certain benefits and has its own limitations.<br><br>

 {{<table "table table-striped table-bordered terraform-table">}}
 |  | AWS LANDING ZONE ACCELERATOR | AWS CONTROL TOWER | NUVIBIT TERRAFORM COLLECTION |